rtmcdo/rtmcdo.github.io/_posts/2020-01-07-Azure-vpn-custom-ipsec.md

 The [Azure documentation](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-ipsecikepolicy-rm-powershell#part-2---supported-cryptographic-algorithms--key-strengths) has a full list of supported cryptographic algorithms and key strengths.

-To view the current ipsec policy run the following command:
+To view the current IPsec policy run the following command:

 ``` yaml
 #vpn ipsec list